-Phenology, the science of recurrent seasonal events, can help us understand the influence of global warming on changes in plants of the Alpine region.
+Phenology, the science of recurrent seasonal events, can help us understand the influence of global warming on changes in plants of the apine region.
 We evaluated the influence of altitude on plant phenology for 1971–2000.
 Our attention is focused on flowering of widely distributed plants in Europe, including some important allergenic species.
-We calculate the dependence of phenological mean dates on altitude for different phenophases (BF -beginning of flowering, FFO - first flower opens, FF - full flowering) using linear regression.
+We calculate the dependence of phenological mean dates on altitude for different phenophases (BF - beginning of flowering, FFO - first flower opens, FF - full flowering) using linear regression.
 Results show a statistically significant linear dependence of mean dates on altitude.
-In contrast, phenological trends and temperature trends show a less strong, often non-significant, dependence on altitude.
+In contrast, phenological trends and temperature trends show a weaker, often non-significant, dependence on altitude.

 Current climate change research has set its focus on carbon dioxide (CO2) as one of the most important greenhouse gases.
-The global distribution and the observation of long term variation are of special interest.
-Further research is required for processes on local and regional scales, due to the large complexity of high spatiotemporal variability of source and sink strengths and atmospheric mixing.
-In this context, a differentiation between anthropogenic and biogenic sources also in regard to a large scale carbon balance is an important step.
-Latest developments in measurement techniques enable continuous monitoring of stable carbon isotopes and allow to draw conclusions on sources and source areas utilizing isotopic ratios (e.g. δ13CO2).
+The global distribution and the observation of longterm variations are of special interest.
+Further research is required for processes on local and regional scales due to the large complexity of high spatiotemporal variability of source and sink strengths and atmospheric mixing.
+In this context, a differentiation between anthropogenic and biogenic sources, also in regard to a largescale carbon balance, is an important step.
+Latest developments in measurement techniques enable continuous monitoring of stable carbon isotopes and allow for conclusions to be drawn on sources and source areas utilizing isotopic ratios (e.g. δ13CO2).